Horse racing-Irish jockey James apologises for climbing on dead horse

 March 2 (Reuters) - Irish amateur jockey Rob James said on Tuesday he was "heartbroken" and wished to apologise after a video of him climbing on a dead horse appeared on social media.

+It shows him briefly climbing on the dead horse while others present could be heard laughing.James said the mare died following a cardiac arrest on a gallops in April 2016.

-His apology comes a day after Irish trainer Gordon Elliott was temporarily banned from racing in Britain after a photograph of him sitting on a dead horse circulated online.
+His apology came after Irish trainer Gordon Elliott on Monday was temporarily banned from racing in Britain when a photograph of him sitting on a dead horse circulated online.

+Elliott, a Gold Cup and three times Grand National winner, said the photograph was taken some time ago after a horse had died of an apparent heart attack on the gallops.

 "I would just like to apologise for my actions which were wholly inappropriate and disrespectful," James told the Irish Field newspaper.